CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

 No. The park will not impact funding for public safety projects.
-The City Council still prioritizes new Police and Fire stations, and park funding comes from a separate source.
+The City Council still prioritizes new public safety facilities, and park funding comes from a separate source.

 -

-Businesses near the proposed park will be directly engaged to understand their needs and concerns.
+Businesses near the proposed park have been and will continue to be directly engaged throughout the project’s design and construction, to understand their specific needs and concerns.
 Their input will help shape the park design and minimize disruptions during construction.

 -